ABedmar/radon-project/README.md

 rb= rb[rb$cohort == "Radon-LAML",]
 ```

-rn contains a table with the maf samples and all of their TMB.
+rb is a table containing all samples and their TMB.